To start, what is noReset in terms of Appium?

 true: the app stays on the device between cached sessions

-When using cacheId and noReset, what it means is “Your app under test and its data will remain as-is on the device.
-We are not making any changes.”
+When using cacheId and noReset:true, your app under test and its data will remain as-is on the device between sessions.
+We are not making any changes.

-If you would like to confirm that the device was indeed reused, you can look for usedCachedDevice:true capability in your Appium logs.
+If you would like to confirm that the device was indeed reused, you can look for used_cached_device:true value in the Network Request tab of your test.